Excel/Docklands Trinity Buoy Wharf & London

 The lure of the sun and river pulled me back out, I decided less is more.
 There is only so much information I need.
 As I sat out on the steps eating my lunch I noted there was a bridge that you could walk over.
 It was Queen Victoria Dock Bridge. and took me along a very quiet residential area along side the river.

 I then veered towards the industrial part not quite knowing where I was going but recognising some industrial bits from a previous walk.I eventually found a path along side a busy road that was directing me towards Canary Wharf & East India Docks, I slipped off the main road and found myself in this little nook.

-It is part residential part industrial and partly an artistic hub.
+It is part residential part industrial, partly artistic hub.
 For further information about workplaces to let or just to look

 This instrument picks up on the rhythms of the tide and chimes music, I would have loved to have been there at night on a full moon.
 They do have a cafe there where live music is played but you need to book well in advance as it is a tiny space.

 An interesting find, I must say.